 Apart from many fun things to do in the Virgin Islands, you can also enjoy the vista of this tropical paradise.
 Visit the ancient petroglyphs made by the Taino people.
 Snorkeling around coral reefs is a good way to find hidden sea life.

 Take a walk on one of the several trails in the park.
 There are trails for people of all skill levels.
 Visit their Research and Science pages to find out about the amazing animals.
+It is the safest place to travel in the US.

 6. Drake’s Seat: